 The Olamot Series in the Humanities and Social Sciences with Indiana University Press—edited by Irit Dekel, Jason Mokhtarian, and Noam Zadoff —translates recent and innovative books by Israeli scholars with the goal of making them more widely available to English-speaking audiences.
 Founded with an aim to publish on a wide range of topics, the series has recently come to focus on questions of contemporary Israeli society, especially regarding social diversity, gender and ethnicity, history, memory and social justice, migration, politics, rhetoric, and the arts.
+In line with Indiana University Press guidelines for manuscript submission, the Olamot series considers manuscript proposals.
+Please submit a book prospectus using these guidelines.

 Bringing diverse voices to a wider audience